Diana Maux Rocks Yellow Bikini & Thong For Upper Body Workout Video

 Diana then did some press-ups and completed her routine with alternating arm rows with the dumbbells.

-As those who follow Diana know, she recently hurt her foot.
-In her caption, she reached out to her fans who wanted to know how she was bearing up.
+As those who follow the trainer know, she recently hurt her foot.
+In her caption, she reached out to her fans who wanted to know how she was holding up.
 She reported that her foot was almost healed and she thanked them for their messages.

-The video sparked a frenzy among her followers and she was inundated with messages.
+The video sparked a frenzy among her followers and she was inundated with comments.

 “I literally was about to skip the gym today then saw this!
 Off to work out now,” one fan posted.